GoogleCloudPlatform/cloud-foundation-fabric/fast/extras/0-cicd-github/README.md

   <img src="github_token.png" alt="GitHub token scopes.">
 </p>

+Once a token is available set it in the `GITHUB_TOKEN` environment variable.

 ## Variable configuration

 The `organization` required variable sets the GitHub organization where repositories will be created, and is used to configure the Terraform provider.